fabferri/az-pattern/hub-spoke-vnets/hub-spoke-netw-policies-pe/README.md

 [![1]][1]

 When a Private Endpoints is defined a virtual NIC which is placed within a vnet and is attached to a PaaS service. <br>
-Unlike regular NICs, private endpoints are a bit different because automatically create a /32 default route that will be propagated across its own vnet and other peered vnets.
-This means that if you have a hub-and-spoke model where you have a Private Endpoint in one of the spokes, then the private endpoint default route will be also propagated into the hub network as well.<br>
+Unlike regular NICs, Private Endpoints are a bit different because automatically create a /32 default route that will be propagated across its own vnet and other peered vnets.
+This means that if you have a hub-and-spoke model where you have a Private Endpoint in one of the spokes, then the Private Endpoint default route will be also propagated into the hub network as well.<br>
-There is no option to see the effective routes directly on the private endpoints; therefore, if you want to see the routes you need to do it from a NIC of a virtual machine attached to the subnet of the private endpoint. <br>
+There is no option to see the effective routes directly on the Private Endpoints; therefore, if you want to see the routes you need to do it from a NIC of a virtual machine attached to the subnet of the Private Endpoint. <br>
-You can configure a User-Defined Routes (UDR) or NSG for a private endpoint, but that requires that network policies must be enabled for the subnet to allow communication. <br>
+You can configure a User-Defined Routes (UDR) or NSG for a Private Endpoint, but that requires that network policies must be enabled for the subnet to allow communication. <br>
 Network policies can be enabled either for NSG only, for UDR only, or for both. <br>
 The attribute to enable the network policy in a subnet is named **PrivateEndpointNetworkPolicies**.
 In other words, an Azure subnet **"Microsoft.Network/virtualNetworks/subnets"** has a property: <br>
 **"privateEndpointNetworkPolicies"**: "string" <br>